nirvik/iWant/README.md

 * __Directory download__: Supports downloading directories
 * __Resume download__:  Resume download from where you left off.
 * __Consistent data__: Any changes made to files inside the shared folder will be instantly reflected in the network
-* __Cross Platform__: Works in Linux/Windows/Mac
+* __Cross Platform__: Works in Linux/Windows/Mac.
+More testing needs to be done in Mac

 ## Why I built this ?

-* I have always wished to type the name of the file I wanted in my terminal and download it if people around me had it. ( No leaving the terminal )
+* I like the idea of typing some filename in the terminal and download it if people around me have it.
 * No third party registration.
 * No crazy configuration.
 * Wanted it to be cross platform.
 * Zero downtime.
-* Just terminal, nothing else.
+* No browser.. just terminal
+* For fun ¯\_(ツ)_/¯

 ## Installation
 ```sh